-Harnessing wind to create power is one of the fastest growing technologies in the world.
-You can be at the forefront of this industry in less than a year with our Wind Turbine Technician certificate program.
-This nationally recognized program is designed to meet the international certification standard, preparing you to write the competency exams as well as the first period electrician apprenticeship provincial exam.
+Shift your career with the future of power in the Wind Turbine Technician program.
+Our nationally recognized Wind Turbine Technician program is designed to meet the international certification standard and prepares you to write competency exams as well as the first-period Electrician Apprenticeship provincial exam.

-Once certified, your skills will be extremely marketable in this burgeoning industry; many of our students are hired within day of graduation.
+Once certified, your skills will be extremely marketable in this burgeoning industry; many of our students are hired within days of graduation.
 You'll have multiple future career pathways as a:

-- Apprentice electrician
+- Apprentice Electrician

-- Blade repair technician
+- Blade Repair Technician

-- Wind turbine construction
+- Wind Turbine Construction

-- Wind turbine maintenance
+- Wind Turbine Maintenance

-- Wind turbine manufacturing
+- Wind Turbine Manufacturing